Ada-Developers-Academy/ada-precourse-v2/intro-to-python/variables-and-io.md

 Gathering user input may not be exciting on it's own, but we can now store the result of calling `input` in a variable for later use.
 Once we have the input in a variable we can print the value, perform operations on the data, or even create games such as a fill-in-the-blank story with words that a user must fill in to complete the tale.

-On a new line in `variables_practice.py` add the code below and run the code to practice using the `input` function.
+### Syntax

+Create a new file `variables_practice.py` in the `precourse` directory we created in the previous lesson called "Introduction and Getting Started".
+As a reminder, we use the `touch` command to create a new file.

+Add the following code to `variables_practice.py`:

 ```python
 # The user's input will be stored in the variable called language